Five Month Closure Of Fort Duquesne Boulevard Begins This Week

 Buckle up for traffic changes on Fort Duquesne Boulevard.
-The westbound lane from Stanwix Street to Seventh Street will be closed from May 10 to October 7.READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?
+The westbound lane from Stanwix Street to Seventh Street will be closed from May 11 to October 7.READ MORE: AHN Life Flight Helicopter Lands At Thomas Jefferson High School For Show And Tell

 “That’s going to be a pain.
 That’s going to be a giant pain,” said Jeremy Reynolds, who was visiting downtown Sunday.